ramblinjan/ramblinjan.github.io/_posts/2016-07-04-Going Agile When You Have No Authority.md

 title: Going Agile When You Have No Authority
 ---

 Your current process is a mess.
 You talk about it with your fellow developers.
 Everyone has ideas.
 They also have horror stories about teams that tried to "do agile."
-Any effort to make changes is messy.
+Efforts to make changes are messy.
 Ideas are met with exhausting debate that doesn't go anywhere.
 Everyone is skeptical.
 You have read about agile methodologies; they're paradoxically both wildly theoretical and overly specific.
-Your know things need to change, but how?
+You know things need to change, but how?
 You may not have any authority, but you strongly suspect that some version of "agile" might be good for your team.

 First, it doesn't matter exactly what process management approach you're using.
 The purpose of any methodology is to *solve problems.* You should not adopt an agile methodology expecting problems to disappear.
 Any change in process should make it harder to ignore the problems your team is facing.
 But it's still your job to solve them.

 Learn to be a critical thinker before you worry about getting an agile certification.
 Don't seek to be an official ~~Scrumbag~~ Scrum Master; learn to solve problems. *[Think Like a Freak](https://amzn.com/0062218344)* is a great read if you are trying to develop this skill set.
 Levitt and Dubner lay out some useful problem-solving approaches.
 At the very least, it's a better use of time than memorizing the Pillars of Scrum.
 Whatever processes you use, you should make sure you focus on problem-solving.
 Here are a few ways to ensure you're focusing on the right things:

- 1. Ask the right questions
+ 1. Focus on Problems instead of Preferences
  2. Lead your team instead of managing them
  3. Make the process work for you, not the other way around